 16. Breathe, Mama, Breathe, by Shonda Moralis MSW LCSW

-Moms can feel as if they are sprinting through life, crashing onto the pillow at day’s end only to start again the next morning.
+Moms can feel like they are sprinting through life, crashing onto the pillow at day’s end, only to start the next morning again.
 In Breathe, Mama, Breathe, psychotherapist Shonda Moralis outlines the benefits of daily meditation and shows moms how to do it—in just five minutes!
-Plus, she shares over 60 “mindful breaks” that will help moms tune into their own well-being.
-Every mom—whether caring for a new baby, an over-scheduled grade-schooler, or an angsty teen—can become a mindful mama!
+Plus, she shares over 60 “mindful breaks” that will help moms tune into their well-being.
+Every mom—whether caring for a new baby, an overscheduled grade schooler, or an angsty teen—can become a mindful mama!